On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

 \section{Results}

-For the purposes of comparison between the different channels, we delineate between Field Binary, Field Triple, Cluster 1G, and Cluster 2G mergers.
+For the purposes of comparison between the different channels, we delineate between Field Non-LK, Field LK, Cluster 1G, and Cluster 2G mergers.
+The Field Non-LK and Field LK mergers are produced using the procedure described in the previous section.
+We designate the Field LK (LK) mergers as those taking place in useful triples, which required the presence of the outer companion for the inner binary to merge via the eccentric Kozai-Lidov effect.
+The Field Non-LK (non-LK) are those inner binaries that could merge within the age of the Universe solely due to GWs, regardless of whether or not the outer companion was still present post-BH formation or was previously unbound from the inner binary due to stellar evolution or natal kicks.
+Thus, we consider what we call the Field Non-LK channel here as equivalent to the classic isolated binary evolution channel.
+As we discuss below, counting the non-useful triples as part of the Field LK channel instead of the Field Non-LK channel, which we do here, does not change much.
+From our population synthesis of $11\times10^6$ triples we find 858 ($7.8\times10^{-3}\%$) LK mergers and 135104 ($1.2\%$) non-LK mergers.
 Cluster 1G mergers are dynamically-assembled mergers which involved only first-generation BHs (those created from stellar collapse), whereas Cluster 2G mergers involve at least one second-generation BH.
-We do not distinguish between binary and triple mergers in clusters, as the triple companion was shown to have minimal effect on both the mass and mass ratio distribution \citep{MartinezFragione2020}.
+We do not distinguish between LK and non-LK mergers in clusters, as the triple companion was shown to have minimal effect on both the mass and mass ratio distribution \citep{MartinezFragione2020}.

 In Figure \ref{fig:massratio}, we compare the mass ratio ($q=m_2/m_1$ for $m_1>m_2$) distributions of BH mergers events from the four populations.
 On the left side, we show the field (cluster) population weighted by star (cluster) formation history.
 On the right, we further weight the populations by detectability.
 On the left side, we also show the power law model (with an arbitrary normalization) for $q$ from the \textsc{Power Law + Peak} model ($\beta_q=1.3^{+1.6}_{-1.3}$) fits from GWTC-2 \citep{lvc2020catb} with the purple line and shaded purple band.
 Using the \textsc{Broken Power Law} model ($\beta_q=1.4^{+1.7}_{-1.4}$) instead of the \textsc{Power Law + Peak} model gives nearly identical results.